ch-fano/computerVision/README.md

 - trained models are located in the runs/train directory.
 - YAML configuration files used during training are in the data directory.

+The convention used for naming the trained models is as follows *ncC_neE[_DA]*:
+- *nc* represents the number of classes.
+- *ne* indicates the number of epochs.
+- *DA* is added if data augmentation has been applied.
+For example, 10C_40E indicates a model trained on 10 classes for 40 epochs.
+All these models are trained on the dataset split into training, validation and test sets using the 80-10-10 division.

+Models with names starting with *FIN_neE* are trained on a dataset divided only into training and validation sets, using a 85-15 split, with data augmentation applied to the training set.